pierreNomazy/SEO/README.md

 4) Use Rich snippets, look at google doc and : product_inline.html.
 You can add other itemprop of schema.org/Product. and breadcrumbs.html.

+5) Canonical pages to the category slug : in the category_view in views.py add in the render to response (line 281) : "pagination":request.REQUEST.get("start", 0), .
+In category_base.html, add in the block head : {% if pagination != 0 %}
+{% endif %}.

 Pierre